zetashift/hands-on-scala-code/README.md

 - Ammonite & Mill
 - Async using Futures and parallel programming in Scala
 - Web scraping and querying web API's
+- Metals and Ammonite script need a comment in VSCode to specifiy which Scala version to use

+# Notes

+A lot was also done with Ammonite, so the code isn't complete.

+I had to use WSL2 for this, so running the code isn't easy, this repo is more for a quick reference anyway!